Jesus spoke this in response to one of the temple officials asking him this question:

 Why is this important?
 Because we know from this that Jesus was not making up new teachings.
 He wasn't inventing a new philosophy.
 He wasn't creating a new doctrine.

-Yet this is completely diametrical with sectarian teachers of today's institutions that insist that Jesus came out with a new doctrine - one that differentiated from the doctrine of the Jewish Prophets before him.
+Yet this is completely diametrical with sectarian teachers of today's institutions that insist that Jesus came out with a new doctrine - one that differentiated from the doctrine of the Mosaic Prophets before him.

 But if we closely analyze the scriptures apart from these speculative interpretations of sectarian teachers, we see a completely different situation.
 We see that Jesus closely adhered to the teachings of the Prophets.
 He constantly quoted the teachings of the Prophets, including Isaiah, Jeremiah, David and Moses.
 He also discussed the lives of other Prophets such as Jonah and Abraham.
 Jesus was, in fact, a close adherent to the teachings of the Prophets: